CodeJourneymen/scoutpiemaster/shownsell.md

 We will supply login/password for each location. **Each location has it's own username/password** - please make sure you use the right one (if you have sold in both locations you could accidentally use the wrong username/password - so please check.)

-Clover is really easy to use.
+Square is really easy to use.
 The card readers will be fully charged when you pick them up - they should last all day.
 If not [Call Tim](tel:4235957886) - they are charged via USB.

 # Pickup/Setup
 Come to my house, Tim Fuller, 965 Ladder Trail Signal Mountain, [Tim 423-595-7886](tel:4235957886)